alterway/formations/cours/openstack/openstack-utilisation.en.md

 -   With a library
     -   Official implementations in Python
     -   OpenStackSDK
-    -   Other implementations, including for other languages (example : jclouds)
+    -   Other implementations, including for other languages (example: jclouds)
     -   Shade (Python library which includes business logic)
 -   With official command line tools
 -   With Horizon